samwells9/samwells9.github.io/_pages/blog.md

 <p>
   I started by using the fixtures endpoint to pull all of Manchester United's Premier League fixtures for each year.
 When I tried to run a loop that would pull the data for all the years in one go, it would only fetch some of them, so I did it one year at a time instead.
-Here is an example:
+Here is how I did it:
 </p>

 <pre style="font-size: 12px; padding: 10px; line-height: 1.2;"><code class="language-python">